PetrGlad/la-clojure/README.md

 Getting Started
 --
-You have decided to develop in Clojure with your favorite IDE.
-Great!
-This README will assume that you have already downloaded and installed the "la-clojure" plugin via "Settings -> Plugins".
+This README will assume that you have already downloaded and installed the "la-clojure" plugin via "Settings -> Plugins" and have configured JDK.

-If you are familiar with Clojure, your first intuition will be to try to open a REPL in the IDE.
-However, before you do that, you must first create a Clojure project.

-This README assumes that you already have a JDK installed.
+To open a REPL in the IDE and active Clojure project is required.

 1. Click "File -> New Project -> Create Project from Scratch".
 2. Enter a name for your project, and select "Java Module" as the type.
 Click "Next".